muhaimeen90/make-your-exam/README.md

 # makeyourexam

-A powerful tool to forge exams from PDF documents using AI.
+A website to make your own test papers from PDF documents using the help of LLM.

 ## Quick Start